-Women/birthing people using the pool should have intact skin and be free from skin conditions, such as eczema or psoriasis, or blood borne viruses, to protect against infection.
-Gauntlets are available for staff who wish to wear when assisting at a waterbirth the midwives should wear gauntlets.
+Women/birthing people using the pool should have intact skin and be free from skin conditions, such as eczema or psoriasis, or blood borne viruses,to protect against infection.
+Gauntlets are available for staff who wish to wear when assisting at a waterbirth.
 In addition, staff must ensure that all cuts and abrasions are covered with a waterproof dressing.